SabrinaMFTC/server/raspberry.md

 **1.** Setup your server

 - In our case, we used:
-  - Two Raspberry Pi 4 Model B
+  - Two Raspberry Pi 4 Model B 4GB
-  - Two SSD's 128 GB
+  - Two SSD's 128GB
+  - Two SATA to USB 3.0 Adapters
   - One cooler
   - Pi case / rig

 **2.** Buy a domain (you can use [Namecheap](https://www.namecheap.com/), for example).

 **3.** Create a [Cloudflare](https://www.cloudflare.com/) account and set Cloudflare as your DNS provider on Namecheap.
+You can follow this [tutorial](https://www.namecheap.com/support/knowledgebase/article.aspx/9607/2210/how-to-set-up-dns-records-for-your-domain-in-a-cloudflare-account/)

 - Wait until DNS challenge is completed.